AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 ![Display2](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/Wemos%20D1%20Mini-1.jpg)

-The OBI2 device is placed directly in the heater connected with WAGO connectors:
+Here the OBI2 device is placed directly in the heater connected with WAGO connectors.
+But of course you can also use the standard socket instaed.

 ![Display3](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/blob/master/TasmotaObi2-1.jpg)